 V. No-Show Policy

 If either player is not online at the appointed time, they will have a grace period of 20 minutes to appear, otherwise they will forfeit the game.
 If either player is online, but does not challenge or accept the challenge of their opponent within 20 minutes of the arranged time, then they will forfeit the game.
-If one of the opponents is online at the appointed time but the other one is not online, then crazybot will automatically send a message to the online player offering to claim them to claim the forfeit win.
-In case this message is not received, or the circumstances are more complicared, please inform the moderators as soon as possible with relevant screenshots e.g. scheduling discussion, or time-stamp screenshot showing their opponent is offline or that they have issued a challenge, but their opponent has not accepted, or that they have issued a challenge, but their opponent has declined it.
+If one of the opponents is online at the appointed time but the other one is not online, then crazybot will automatically send a message to the online player offering them to claim the forfeit win.
+In case this message is not received, or the circumstances are more complicated, please inform the moderators as soon as possible with relevant screenshots e.g. scheduling discussion, or time-stamp screenshot showing their opponent is offline or that they have issued a challenge, but their opponent has not accepted, or that they have issued a challenge, but their opponent has declined it.

-Both no-show and lack of adequate response automatically earn the offending player a yellow card even if they did not result in a forfeit.
+Both no-show and lack of adequate response may earn the offending player a yellow card even if they did not result in a forfeit.
 If a player receives two yellow cards during a season, then they lose their permanent place on their team and begin the subsequent season with a yellow card.
 If they receive their first yellow card in the final round, then this carries over into next season, but otherwise yellow cards are cleared at the end of each season.